Decentral-America/docs/docs/03_ride-language/07_dapp-to-app-invocation.rst

 Invocation Fields
 =================

-For dApp-to-dApp invocation, the fields of :ref:`invocation <03_ride-language/05_structures:Invocation>` structure used by the invoked function are filled with the following values:
+For dApp-to-dApp invocation, the fields of :ref:`Invocation <03_ride-language/05_structures:Invocation>` structure used by the invoked function are filled with the following values:

 .. csv-table:: Invocation Fields
   :file: ../_static/03_ride-language/tables/210_Invocation-Fields.csv